psychemedia/sin-eater-resources/src/_aftermath.md

 Margaret Atwood - sin eater short story in https://en.wikipedia.org/wiki/Bluebeard%27s_Egg The Sin Eater Atwood, Margaret
 Bluebeard's Egg is a collection of short stories by Canadian author Margaret Atwood, first published in 1983.
 The book's first American edition was released in 1986 under the name Bluebeard's Egg and other stories.
-The 1986 American edition didnlt include the tale, but it was reprinted that year in The Irish Times (1921-); Aug 15, 1986; also appeared in 1992 edition of Dancing Girls & Other Stories  (first published without Sin Eater, in 1977)
+The 1986 American edition didn't include the tale, but it was reprinted that year in The Irish Times (1921-); Aug 15, 1986; also appeared in 1992 edition of Dancing Girls & Other Stories  (first published without the *Sin Eater* tale, in 1977)
 ProQuest Historical Newspapers: The Irish